MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 In that section, I provide an overview of the chart part of PecubeGUI.
 There, you can plot results from your Pecube run.

-Plot 2D data
+Plot 1D data
 ------------

 ==================================

-To plot 2D data in PecubeGUI, first switch to the chart's window by clicking on ‘show ouput’ (see Figure 1 in "Introduction", n°5).
+To plot modelling results in PecubeGUI, first switch to the chart's window by clicking on ‘show ouput’ (see Figure 1 in "Introduction", n°5).
 You should see the window shown in Figure 13.
 On the left-hand side, you will find two tabs: *Data* and *Properties*.
 The first tab enables to load new data:

 * *Load project...*: load a Pecube input file to plot data from that project.
-* *Add 3D model...*: load a vtk file to render a 3D model.
+* *Add 3D model...*: load a vtk file to visualize a 3D model.
 * *Remove data...*: remove one or several plots.
 To do so, on the plot list on the left-hand side of the interface, select the plot you wish to remove and click 'Remove data...'.
-* *Further data...*: a list of 2D data you can plot.
+* *Further data...*: a list of data you can plot.

 In the current version, and depending on your input parameters, Pecube can output several files.
 These files are:

 *	*CompareAge.csv*: This file contains the predicted and observed ages as well as sample ID and coordinates.
-*	*TimeTemperature.csv*: stores the thermal path of each sample location you provided, either by writing directly in a file in the ‘Data’ directory of your project, or by specifying the locations in PecubeGUI when want to predict specific AHe ages (see ‘Output parameters’ tab).
+*	*TimeTemperature.csv*: stores the thermal path of each sample location you provided.
 For this file to be created, you also need to check ‘save PTT paths’ in the ‘Output parameters’ tab.
-* *CoolingRates.csv*: contains the time-temperature paths from all nodes in the model.
-This file is created if the option "Cooling rates" is checked (see :ref:`Ages-tab`).
+* *CoolingRates.csv*: contains the time-temperature paths from all nodes in the model (work in *for all node* mode, see :ref:`Data-tab`).
+This file is created if the option "Cooling rates" is checked (see "Output tab").
 This allow the user to plot a 2D map of cooling rates defining a temperature or time interval.
 * *PecubeXXX.vtk*: This file is located in the "VTK" directory of your project.
 If loaded for 2D data plot, a window will show up and ask you which data to plot from the file.
 You can extract, for instance, the 2D spatial distribution of the temperature at a specified depth, or extract the depth of an isotherm.
 * *AgeXXX.vtk*:  This file is located in the "VTK" directory of your project.
-If loaded for 2D data plot, you can choose to plot the 2D spatial distribution of the erosion rate or the predicted ages, at the surface of the Pecube model (only with the "for all nodes" option, see :ref:`Ages-tab`).
+If loaded for 2D data plot, you can choose to plot the 2D spatial distribution of the erosion rate or the predicted ages, at the surface of the Pecube model (only with the "for all nodes" option, see :ref:`Data-tab`).

 .. figure:: ../images/Chart_window.png